chrisjmccormick/chrisjmccormick.github.io/_posts/2026-03-23-flashattention-varlen.md

 Batched attention (with packing) faces the same issue.
 It turns out that restarting the position is unnecessary because of RoPE.
 RoPE is fundamentally relative--attention looks at the distance between tokens rather than their absolute position.

 `varlen` adds another layer to this, though.
 We have a single long buffer, much longer than the model's maximum sequence length.
+Doesn't this mean we need some kind of context extension method (like YaRN) to handle position indices up to 32K?

-Fortunately, YaRN (Yet another RoPE extension method) solves this, allowing us to extend to the full 32K tokens.
+It turns out we don't, thanks to the combination of RoPE's relativity and `varlen`'s attention boundaries.
+RoPE's attention score between a query at position *m* and a key at position *n* depends only on *(m - n)*, not on *m* or *n* individually.
+And since `varlen` restricts attention to within each document (at most 2K tokens), the relative distances that show up in the attention math are always small--regardless of where the document sits in the buffer.

-And the "noise" usually associated with massive context windows--where queries have to search through 32K tokens-worth of keys--doesn't apply here because `varlen` operates on each document independently.
+As a concrete example, let's say we have a 400 token document sitting at position 21,000 in the buffer. `varlen` will only include tokens `inputs[21000:21399]` in the attention math, and to the attention heads these produce **exactly the same** attention patterns as tokens at positions 0-399.
+The model literally cannot tell the difference.

-As a concrete example, let's say we have a 400 token document sitting at position 21,000 in the buffer. `varlen` will only include tokens `inputs[21000:21399]` in the attention math, and to the attention heads these may as well be at positions 0-399.
+So we just use plain RoPE and precompute enough positions to cover the full buffer--no extension method needed.

 ## Conclusion